ericmjl/fast-seqfunc/docs/index.md

 ## Getting Started

 - [Quickstart Tutorial](quickstart.md) - Learn the basics of training and using sequence-function models
+- [Regression Tutorial](tutorials/regression_tutorial.md) - Learn how to predict continuous values from sequences
-- [Classification Tutorial](classification_tutorial.md) - Learn how to classify sequences into discrete categories
+- [Classification Tutorial](tutorials/classification_tutorial.md) - Learn how to classify sequences into discrete categories

 ## Installation